PecPocket/PecPocket/backend/Backend Documentation.md

     {
       "code" : 200
     }
-    if sid is valid for sign up
+    If sid is valid for sign up

 ## 2. To Sign up